Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Further Details on the Results

 \section{Further Details on the Results}

-In the following subsections, we present the results for each experiment listed in \cref{tbl:experiments}.
+In the following subsections, we present the results for each experiment listed in \cref{tbl:experiments,tbl:experiments:noisy}.
 The title of each subsection describes the experimental setting.
 First, the system is specified.
 This is followed by a three-letter code indicating the numerical precision used for the ODE solver, the data, and the forecast method, respectively: `s' denotes single (32-bit) precision, `d' double (64-bit) precision, and `m' multi (512-bit) precision.
-Next, the applied data normalization method is indicated (see description in \cref{ssec:numerics}).
+Next, the applied data normalization method is indicated (see description in \cref{ssec:numerics} of the main text).
 Finally, the test mode is stated.
+For experiments with noise, it is additionally indicated whether the forecast initial conditions were noisy and the noise level.

 Each subsection includes three elements: \begin{itemize} \item The \textit{Best Plot} displays the average $\vpt{0.5}$ (in Lyapunov times) over 100 repetitions for the best-performing polynomial propagator, plotted against the number of training samples $n$ (horizontal axis).
 The data time step $\stepsize$ (see \cref{tbl:timesteps}) is indicated by color.
 The degree $p$ of the optimal polynomial is shown in the label boxes. \item The \textit{Best Table} presents the same results in tabular form.
 Each cell in the body of the table reports the $\vpt{0.5}$ value (in Lyapunov times), with the corresponding optimal degree $p$ in parentheses. \item The \textit{All Plot} shows the average $\vpt{0.5}$ values (in Lyapunov times), averaged over 100 repetitions, for all tested polynomial degrees $p$ (color) and training set sizes $n$ (horizontal axis), across different time steps $\stepsize$ (separate subplots). \end{itemize}